bjd2385/threatstack-rule-manager/backend/README.md

 `tsctl` is a Terraform-inspired CLI that allows you to perform most common tasks related to organization-level rule management in [Threat Stack's platform](https://www.threatstack.com/), such as

 * creating, copying, and deleting rules and rulesets, and
-* applying version control to local state (by default, tracked in `~/.threatstack`), to track rule development and change history on the platform as organizations develop rules to reflect security practices and standards.
+* applying version control to local state (by default, tracked in `~/.threatstack`), to track rule development and change history on the platform as organizations develop new security practices and standards.

 ```text
 $ tsctl -h